Mikami-Katze/headshotbox-docker/README.md

 # headshotbox-docker

-This is a Dockerfile based on ubuntu:latest to put [bugdone/headshotbox](https://github.com/bugdone/headshotbox) in a Docker.
+This is a Dockerfile based on openjdk:12-jdk-alpine to put [bugdone/headshotbox](https://github.com/bugdone/headshotbox) in a Docker.

 But this on your Docker server and execute: